-“Like horseshit at a racetrack” you could say of Will and I on this two and a half day getaway to my beloved Lancaster.
+“Like horseshit at a racetrack” you could say of us on this two and a half day getaway to my beloved Lancaster.
 And that’s exactly what it was: a getaway.
 I can hear the sirens now.
 After all, in times of stress, we find comfort in familiarity.
 I was not even concerned with blogging or finding something new on this trip.
 This was an attempt to recalibrate and unwind.
 However, we did try a couple of new things including a cafe, brewery, and the latest Hilton hotel.
 Full reviews of those are coming, but below are some quick hits of our busy excursion.

 After arriving in Lancaster around noon and having not eaten breakfast, we went to—you guessed it—Dienner’s for lunch.
 The buffet lunch was something we tried for the first time only last year, after being a breakfast-only customer for my entire life.
 Excellent baked ham, chicken and dumplings, and a dessert bar that could exist as a standalone.
 It was a great way to start the trip before heading to Cackleberry antiques.